mkaliyannan/zabbix-queries/README.md

-# zabbix-queries
-Zabbix DB SQL queries to bring the trigger status.

 Zabbix is a monitoring tool which can be useful monitor entire infrastructure, litrelly any services. if not already experienced take a look here https://zabbix.org/zabbix/zabbix.php?action=dashboard.view